 The project fills a vital gap in the nation’s ecosystem for problem-solving research, manufacturing output, robust supply chain management, livable wage jobs and opportunities, and socio-environmental stewardship.
 Northeast Ohio was once the nation’s manufacturing powerhouse, but poorly aligned institutions and unsustainable manufacturing practices have left a legacy of disinvestment, inequity, and environmental hazards across the region’s 18 urban, suburban, and rural counties.
 Our Engine extends across Northeast Ohio to create a robust network of industry, government entities, community groups, and leading research and academic institutions committed to problem-solving use-inspired research, innovation, technology translation and workforce development.

-The project team includes senior leaders from the following partners: Greater Cleveland Partnership, Team NEO, MAGNET, JumpStart, City of Cleveland, Cuyahoga County, Cleveland State University, Cleveland Water Alliance, Northeast Ohio Hispanic Center for Economic Development, and Urban League of Greater Cleveland.
+The initial project team includes senior leaders from the following partners: Greater Cleveland Partnership, Team NEO, MAGNET, JumpStart, City of Cleveland, Cuyahoga County, Cleveland State University, Cleveland Water Alliance, Northeast Ohio Hispanic Center for Economic Development, and Urban League of Greater Cleveland.

 Engine Leadership Team